What is a Flash Loan?

 A Loan Based on Results

-A flash loan is used to take advantage of price discrepancies between crypto protocols.
+A flash loan takes advantage of price discrepancies between crypto protocols.

 For example: maybe you see that exchange X is selling a particular token for $100 dollars, while exchange Y is selling the same token for $101.
 So you buy the token on exchange X and flip it on exchange Y, making yourself a profit of $1.